The Depression Problem No One Talks About

 ”

 The best you can do is have empathy and trust that they'll come through the other side.
-Eventually, you'll recognise them again, and you'll remember that they're a person — not an illness.
+Eventually, you'll recognize them again, and you'll remember that they're a person — not an illness.

 As for me, I’ve taken a fair amount of time to reflect on what my friends may have been feeling as I indulged my impulses to heal through oversharing (something I was unable to do in a heightened emotional state).
 And I get it.
 No matter how much someone loves me, they also needs to love themselves — and that can involve drawing boundaries when they feel my depression is overwhelming.
 As their friend, I’m required to love enough to understand and accept that.